 The Redevelopment Authority receives Community Development Block Grant funding which supports operations, especially as they relate to the purchase and sale of blighted properties.
+No such grant funding was received in 2023.

 The Redevelopment Authority has been awarded an Infrastructure and Facilities Improvement Program Grant through the Commonwealth of Pennsylvania, which is payable in annual increments of up to \$1,000,000 over twenty years to be used for debt service of equal annual amount on the Guaranteed Special Revenue Bonds, Series of 2005 Special Revenue Indenture and First Supplemental Indenture (Note 10) on a reimbursement basis.
-For the year ended December 31, 2022, \$999,999 was received under this grant agreement for reimbursement of 2021 debt service requirements, which includes approximately \$345,000 of short-fall caused by the COVID-19 pandemic that was covered by Penn Square Partners.
-The Redevelopment Authority has recorded a receivable of \$1,000,000 as of December 31, 2022, for the reimbursement of debt service payments made during 2022.
+For the year ended December 31, 2023, \$1,000,000 was received under this grant agreement for reimbursement of 2022 debt service requirements.
+The Redevelopment Authority has recorded a receivable of \$1,000,000 as of December 31, 2023, for the reimbursement of debt service payments made during 2023.